 The operation of the Airport is dependent upon the utilization of their facilities by air carriers and major airlines.
-Airlines have signed operating agreements (Note 10) with the Airport for terminal rentals and landing fees and for the maintenance of net revenues in accordance with bond covenants (see Note 6).
-Revenues from airlines amounted to approximately 41% and 34% of operating revenue for the years ended December 31, 2020 and 2019, respectively.
-Rental car revenue approximated 13% and 24% of operating revenue for the years ended December 31, 2020 and 2019, respectively.
-Parking garage revenues for the years ended December 31, 2020 and 2019, approximated 23% and 34% of total operating revenue, respectively.
+Airlines have signed operating agreements (Note 10) with the Airport for terminal rentals and landing fees and for the maintenance of net revenues.
+Revenues from airlines amounted to approximately 26% and 41% of operating revenue for the years ended December 31, 2021 and 2020, respectively.
+Rental car revenue was 20% and 13% of operating revenue for the years ended December 31, 2021 and 2020, respectively.
+Parking garage revenues for the years ended December 31, 2021 and 2020, approximated 29% and 23% of total operating revenue, respectively.